GritLearning/grit/README.md

 * Run `npm install -g http-server` to install a minimal http-server that you can invoke from the command line.
 Alternatively you can run the `web-server.js` script in the repo to achieve the same thing.

+### Optional bower setup
+Bower(http://bower.io/) is a package manager similar to npm but more focused on front-end web development thatn `npm`.
+We use bower to manage most of our front-end dependencies (angular, jquery etc.).
+You don't need to worry about bower unless you want to upgrade these dependencies.

 ## Setup Android

 To get the Android build going checkout ``grit-android`` and link the